Future-Jim/thrive-take-home/README.md

 8. Update the provider config in /tofu/add-on/providers.tf for the terraform backend with the S3 bucket name (key is harcoded)
 9. Update AWS Account ID tofu/infra/config/dev.tfvars variables
 10. Update AWS Account ID tofu/add-on/config/dev.tfvars variables
-11. Update account number in apps/hello-app/kustomization.yaml and in /apps/hello-app/deployment.yaml
+11. Update account number in apps/hello-app/kustomization.yaml and in /apps/hello-app/deployment.yaml (not sure why kustomize isnt rendering correctly, need to fix)
 12. In the GitHub UI, update the environment variable AWS_ACCOUNT_ID to your AWS account.
 (Settings -> Secrets & Variables -> Actions -> Variables)
 13. Should be good to push code to github now and run ci/cd jobs